 Program Limitations and Requirements

 The Faculty Research Committee considers requests for travel support—from faculty members and students—only insofar as it is directly related to the research activity itself.
-Requests for travel to professional meetings, including travel to present the results of FRC-funded research, should be directed to the Associate Academic Dean.
+Requests for travel to professional meetings, including travel to present the results of FRC-funded research, should be directed to the Academic Budget Manager in the Dean of Faculty's Office.